 Current-flow closeness centrality is variant of closeness centrality based on effective resistance between nodes in a network.
 This metric is also known as information centrality.

-- weight (None or string, optional (default=None)) – If None, all edge weights are considered equal.
+If None, all edge weights are considered equal.
 Otherwise holds the name of the edge attribute used as weight.
 The weight reflects the capacity or the strength of the edge.

 The algorithm is from Brandes .